Graduate Study at UIC

 - Minimum Semester Hours Required At least 96 from the baccalaureate or at least 64 from the master’s degree; some degree programs require more.

-- Credit for Prior Master’s Degree Doctoral candidates who have previously earned a master’s degree or its equivalent from UIC or another accredited institution may be granted 32 semester hours of credit toward the doctoral degree if approved by the program and the Graduate College at the time of admission.
+- Credit for Prior Master’s Degree Doctoral candidates who have previously earned a master’s degree or its equivalent from UIC or another regionally accredited institution may be granted 32 semester hours of advanced standing credit toward the doctoral degree if approved by the program and the Graduate College at the time of admission.
 Degree equivalency from foreign institutions is determined by the Office of Admissions.
 The 32 hours are subtracted from the total hours required from the baccalaureate.
 The 32 hours are not included in the maximum allowed transfer credit limit.
-A petition is not required as the director of graduate studies informs the Graduate College.
+A petition for transfer credit is not required as the director of graduate studies requests the advanced standing credit from the Graduate College.

 - Course Work At least 48 semester hours beyond the master’s level or its equivalent must be taken at UIC.
 The formal course requirements for a master’s degree must be met within the 96 hours.